-Material What It Is and How It's Used Shipment(s) Testing in Progress flyers Flyers to be posted by staff to remind students that testing is in progress and no electronic devices are allowed.
-They can be photocopied if needed.
-Test Shipment SAT School Day Poster Poster to announce the test date, posted by staff for students' information.
-Coordinator Planning Kit SAT Request to Cancel Test Scores form Form for students to request score cancellation for college reporting purposes.
-Test Shipment
+Material What It Is and How It's Used Shipment(s) Testing in Progress Flyers Flyers to be posted by staff to remind students that testing is in progress and no electronic devices are allowed.
+They can be photocopied if needed. ■ Test Shipment SAT School Day Poster Poster to announce the test date, posted by staff for students' information.
+Coordinator Planning Kit SAT Request to Cancel Test Scores Form Form for students to request score cancellation for college reporting purposes. ■ Test Shipment

-Material What It Is and How It's Used Shipment(s) SAT School Day Irregularity Report (IR) Scannable form for testing staff to report irregularities that might affect scores or result in a misadministration.
-Test Shipment SAT School Day Coordinator Report Form (CRF) Scannable form for the test coordinator to report the number of used answer sheets and other materials being returned with each shipment for scoring.
-Test Shipment SAT Testing Staff Agreement Form for each staff member to read and sign, attesting they have no conflicts of interest that bar them from administering the SAT.
-Test Shipment Testing Room Materials Report Form for staff to list test books and related test materials distributed to and returned by each proctor, including the serial number ranges of test materials.
+Material What It Is and How It's Used Shipment(s) SAT School Day Irregularity Report (IR) SAT School Day Coordinator Report Form (CRF) Scannable form for the test coordinator to report the number of used answer sheets and other materials being returned with each shipment for scoring. s and other materials SAT Testing Staff Agreement Form for each staff member to read and sign, attesting they have no conflicts of interest that bar them from administering the SAT. ■ Test Shipment Testing Room Materials Report Materials Report Materials Report Materials distributed to and returned by each proctor, including the serial number ranges of test materials.
 Used by the proctor to record serial numbers on the materials distribution chart (back side of form).
-Also appears on the back cover of both testing manuals.
-Test Shipment

-STAFF MATERIALS - ENVELOPES AND LABELS

-Material What It Is and How It's Used Shipment(s) Answer Sheet Return Materials Preaddressed (labeled) carton(s) and/or UPS Express Pak(s) for test coordinators to return used answer sheets and reports immediately after testing is completed.
-Test Shipment Gray-Bordered Envelope Envelope for test coordinator to return reports and forms needed for scoring standard answer sheets and any defective materials.
-Test Shipment White Accommodated Testing Envelope Envelope for returning the NAR, answer sheets for students listed on the NAR, and other score-related materials for accommodated students.
-Test Shipment Test Book Return Materials 2 types of return labels provided in a packet: UPS return label(s) and red label(s).
-Test coordinators should affix 1 of each label to boxes reused from the original test book shipment to return test books after testing is completed.
-Test Shipment
+Also appears on the back cover of both testing manuals. ■ Test Shipment STAFF MATERIAL S - ENVELOPES AND LABELS Material What It Is and How It's Used Shipment(s) Answer Sheet Return Materials Preaddressed (labeled) carton(s) and/or UPS Express Pak(s) for test coordinators to return used answer sheets and reports immediately after testing is completed. ress • Test Shipment sheets Gray-Bordered Envelope Envelope for test coordinator to return reports and forms needed for scoring standard answer sheets and any defective materials.
+Test Shipment White Accommodated Testing Envelope Envelope for returning the NAR, answer sheets for students listed on the NAR, and other score-related materials for accommodated students. ■ Test Shipment Test Book Return A types of return labels provided in a packet: UPS return label(s) and red label(s).
+Test coordinators should affix 1 of each label to boxes reused from the original test book shipment to return test books after testing is completed. ■ Test Shipment STUDENT MATER IALS Material What It Is and How It's Used Shipment(s) Pre-ID Labels Preidentification labels printed with student information both spelled out and included in barcode form.
+Preadministration Shipment Applied to the answer sheet by the test coordinator to ensure accurate data for each student.
+SAT School Day Answer Sheet Scannable form, in bundles or loose, for students to record answers to personal and test questions.
+Preadministration Shipment SAT School Day Answer Sheet - Large Print Large-print form for students to record answers to personal and test questions.
+Preadministration Shipment SAT School Day Student Answer Sheet Instructions Booklet of instructions to help students complete demographic and nontest questions on the answer sheet.
+May be bundled with answer sheets or loose.
+Preadministration Shipment